hgreenhut/AoD-Website/_posts/2020-11-7-Research-Meta-Analysis.md

 <br/>
 6. What evidence did they present to back up their conclusions?
 <br/>
 The meta-analysis concluded that chess players' overall cognitive ability is higher than their same-aged non-chess playing counterparts, with a p value below 0.001.
 They took into account 7 different studies done on different skill levels with different intelligence tests administered.
 The different studies used different tests of intelligence.
-However, the researchers behind the meta-analysis claim that the results are comparable by referencing a separate study which proved that there is the strong correlation between the different tests used.
+However, the researchers behind the meta-analysis claim that the results are comparable by referencing a separate study which proved that there is the strong correlation between the different tests used
 <br/>
 7. How was this study funded?
 Funding for the meta-analysis and for the studies the meta-analysis cites is not clear.
 The study conducted by Campitelli and Labollita, for example, mentions that they granted a $12 compensation to the chess players they studied, but do not cite any funding.